JacksonH44/NLP-Sentiment-Analysis/README.md

 # Next Steps

 The majority of the Twitter streaming code is written, I just need to gain approval from Twitter devs to stream tweets from Twitter.

+# Accuracy Updates

+The most recent test I did the model was 81.6% accurate before throwing out any data that had a confidence level of under 80%.